 It’s been two weeks now and I have been unable to stop thinking about “them.”
 These days since, I pray for each one of them…often.

-I have wondered about my observation.Why would this experience have struck so deeply?
+So I have wondered about my observation.Why would this experience have struck so deeply?

-We can so get caught up in the events which happen around our country or in other parts of the world.
+We get caught up in the events which happen around our country or in other parts of the world.
 We can jump onto social media to make a statement or write a blog post forgetting a most critical truth – each person matters to our God.